 At about 160km you will catch the first sight of the McKenzie Delta below you and from this point onwards the trail descends to the Peel River ice crossing at 174km.
 This is another very pretty part of the route.
 On crossing the Ice Bridge, the route changes to relatively flat for the last 10km into Fort McPherson and the finish line of the 120 Miler or Checkpoint 4 if you are racing all the way to Tuktoyaktuk.

 Fort McPherson is a small First Nation community and subject to confirmation we will be once again using the School Hall within the Hamlet.

 On leaving Fort McPherson, the racers will now be racing on a brand new route to the finish line at Tuktoyaktuk.
-From this first nations hamlet, the athletes will proceed out onto a small private Ice Road that meanders its way for the next 80 miles (approx.) to Aklavik.
+From this first nations hamlet, the athletes will proceed out onto a small private Ice Road that meanders its way for the next 100 miles (approx.) to Aklavik.
 This area of the Northwest Territories is very remote, but the proximity of the wooded banks along the route should provide some much appreciated protection from the winds.
-Although we don’t yet know the exact location, there will be a checkpoint midway along this section, which we anticipate will be rustic and very much in keeping with the surroundings.
+Roughly halfway along this section will be another checkpoint.

 Although you will be arriving in Tuktoyaktuk via a new route, the finish line will once again be on the banks of the Arctic Ocean.